azkaban/azkaban/docs/createFlows.rst

 *****

 ########
 Using Azkaban Flow 2.0 can be simple and straightforward.
-Just start with below severals steps:
+Just start with below several steps:

 Step 1:
 ########